Should You Choose Trade School or Apprenticeship?

 Trade School: Fast-Track Your Way Into the Trades

-Trade schools (also called vocational or technical colleges) offer formal programs that typically last 6 to 24 months.
-You'll get structured classroom learning, hands-on lab training, and industry-aligned curriculum focused on job readiness.
+Trade schools, also called vocational or technical colleges, offer formal programs that usually last 6 to 24 months.
+You get structured classroom learning, hands-on lab training, and an industry-aligned curriculum focused on job readiness.

-• Predictable schedule - ideal if you're juggling work/family
+• Predictable schedule.
+Ideal if you’re juggling work or family.

-• Access to instructors and career placement help
+• Support built in.
+Access to instructors and career placement help.

 “Trade schools are ideal for those who want structured learning and fast entry into the workforce.” - U.S. Department of Education